 We get this question a lot from clients and explain it like this: Online businesses primarily use the internet because everyone else does.
 The truth is out: 56% of consumers don’t trust a business without a website.
 Having an SEO-friendly website is a stock standard prerequisite or bare minimum, every organization must meet to thrive in the current marketplace.

 Now, marketing online is competitive.
 So, to stand out, you have to use SEO copywriting tools and strategies to climb the rungs on Google search engine’s results (SERPs) ladder.
-Regardless of how great your copy is, it won’t get noticed by search engines without SEO, yet, at the same time, no one is interested in reading robotic keyword-optimized content.
+Regardless of how great your copy is, it won’t get noticed by web crawlers without SEO, yet, at the same time, no one is interested in reading robotic keyword-optimized content.

 That’s the basics.
 Of course, there are tricks of the trade that ensure on-page SEO copywriting delivers high ROI.

 Content that is optimized for users and search engines is essential for any successful website.
 That’s where SEO copywriting comes in.
 SEO copywriting is the process of creating web content using keyword research and SEO strategies.
 This ensures that your content is discoverable and useful for users, which will, in turn, help your website rank higher in search engine results pages.

 Depending on the client’s needs, copywriters may create a wide range of materials, including: